-GM PSTRC is working proactively to involve patients, from gathering their experiences to creating interventions which improve specific patient safety concerns.
-New safety initiatives developed are then tested or piloted in the appropriate health and/or social care setting such as a hospital, GP practice, care home or pharmacy.
+The GM PSTRC worked proactively to involve patients, families and carers, gathering their experiences to create interventions that improved specific patient safety concerns.
+New safety initiatives were developed and tested or piloted in the appropriate health and/or social care setting, such as a hospital, GP practice, care home or pharmacy.

-GM PSTRC responded quickly to the pandemic.
-The centre has adapted existing projects to allow them to continue to focus on pre-existing patient safety priorities or adapted projects to incorporate the impact of COVID-19 as well as developed new research to improve patient safety in response to it.
+We responded quickly to the pandemic.
+The centre adapted existing projects to continue to focus on pre-existing patient safety priorities and adapted projects to incorporate the impact of COVID-19.
+We also developed new research to improve patient safety in response to the pandemic.

-As the pandemic has evolved, the challenges in improving patient safety have also changed at a rapid pace.
-The centre has used data to investigate some of the most relevant patient safety concerns as they emerged such as using our expertise in examining electronic health records and using behavioural science to develop new research focusing on the direct and indirect impacts of the pandemic.
+As the pandemic evolved, the challenges in improving patient safety changed at a rapid pace.
+The centre used data to investigate some of the most relevant patient safety concerns as they emerged, such as using expertise in examining electronic health records and using behavioural science to develop new research focusing on the direct and indirect impacts of the pandemic.

 New projects in response to COVID-19